 Training and Assessment

-Your training will occur on campus and within the workplace.
+Your training will occur on campus and assessment will occur in both simulated and real-work environments.
 The work placement can be arranged by the College, or you may be able to nominate your own workplace (subject to approval).
-If the College is arranging your work placement, we will endeavour to find a workplace which is close to your campus (subject to availability).
+If the College is arranging your work placement, we will endeavour to find a workplace that is close to your campus (subject to availability).

-The primary learning support comes from Student Services or the training and assessment team.
+The primary learning support comes from our Student Experience Team and from our Trainers and Assessors.

-Student Advisors offer support throughout a learner’s studies and can help with the following information:
+Student Experience Advisors offer support throughout a learner’s studies and can help with the following information:

 - Support services

 - LLN services (in collaboration with the Training and Assessment team)

 - Legal services